-The first one is that your baby needs to be under six months old when you start donating.
+The main one is that your baby needs to be under six months old when you start donating.

 Most breastfeeding women will have established their milk supply before they donate, although sometimes, a woman with an oversupply of milk may donate a large amount, for instance, as a one-off.